 SUMMARY OF THE POSITION:

-The successful candidate will demonstrate the following through their written resume, cover letter, portfolio, and in an interview:
+The successful candidate will demonstrate the following through their written resume, cover letter, and in an interview:

 - Creativity and critical thinking skills

 - Ability to work independently and on a team

 - Good customer service to internal and external clients

 - Development and maintenance of strong professional relationships